-But let's be real.
-Unless you're in the first or early second trimester, it's also pretty obvious when you're pregnant.
+Looking for a job while pregnant is hard to hide.
+Unless you're in the first or early second trimester, it's pretty obvious when you have that baby bump.
 An employer doesn't have to ask, and no matter what the Pregnancy Discrimination Act states, as an interviewee you're a HRH.
 A high risk hire.

 Hiring discrimination is very difficult to prove but to pretend it doesn't happen is turning a blind eye.
 So how do you address the elephant in the room?
-Don't let a stacked deck stop you.
 In the words of Harper Lee, "It's when you know you're licked before you begin anyway and you see it through no matter what," that's where the bold as brass boss in you lives.

 FIRST THINGS FIRST

 Never include a "disability" on your resume.
-Never.
+Ever.

 Next, before you interview, you need to ask yourself an important question: "CAN I DO THE JOB?"
 If the answer if yes, you should walk into that interview as confident as ever.
 Baby bumpin' or not.

 WHEN THE RICH MAN ASKS YOU TO COUNT HIS SILVER...